Perspective | The 2020 tax year is going to be a hot mess, and the coronavirus is why

 Voisin recommends employees tell their employers to keep withholding the payroll tax.
 “People are going to have to be proactive,” she said.
 “They’ve really got to be thinking that this [tax] is going to be due again at some point.”

 — Home office deduction.
 Yes, you’re working from your bedroom, but no, you can’t take a home office deduction.
-Employees are not eligible to claim the home office deduction, even if an employer requires it because of covid-19.
+Employees are not eligible to claim the home office deduction, even if an employer requires remote work because of covid-19.
 The Tax Cuts and Jobs Act passed in 2017 eliminated employee business expenses on Schedule A. Independent contractors and the self-employed can still take a home office deduction.

 “Will people try to take the deduction this year because of what’s going on?
 I’m sure,” Voisin says.
 “But you increase your audit risk if you do.”